scardenol/eps_cleaner/README.md

 # eps_cleaner
-A simple windows executable batch file that uses GhostScript to cleanup EPS files and reduce their size to x1/5 their original size.
+A simple Windows/Linux/Mac executable batch/bash file that uses GhostScript to cleanup EPS files and reduce their size to x1/5 their original size.

 # Requirements
 The script was built with: